mhendrey/triton-translation-tutorial/README.md

 working version of our machine translation service.
 The service will consist of three different deployment packages:

+* fasttext-language-identification: Identify the language of text sent
+* seamless-m4t-v2-large: Translate the input text from the source language to the specified target language
 * translate: This is our BLS deployment that serves as the primary interface for clients to allow them to send an entire document for translation
   * If the source language is not provided in the client request, send the document to fasttext-language-identification to determine it
   * Chunk the document into pieces that can be processed by SeamlessM4T
-  * Submit a document's text chunks for translation
+  * Submit a document's text chunks, source language, and target language for translation
   * Combine translated chunks back together to be returned to the client
-* fasttext-language-identification: Identify the source language of text sent to the deployment
-* seamless-m4t-v2-large: Translate the input text from the source language to the specified target language

 ## config.pbtxt
 The config.pbtxt file is a ModelConfig protobuf that provides required and optional